-How to get the best out of Mykonos’ legendary beach life
+How to get the best out of beach life in Mykonos

-Every day on Mykonos repays you in ways you could never have imagined.
+Every day in Mykonos repays you in ways you could never have imagined.
 So when it comes to its world-renowned beaches, it’s worth choosing as carefully as if they’re covered in gold dust, not sand.
 Because that’s how you’re about to feel.

 What will it be today?
-Fine dining with the most exquisite local and international tastes?
+Fine dining with exquisite local and international tastes?
 Chargrilled fish and local delicacies in tavernas given a modern twist?
 Sunset cocktails and dancing to a renowned DJ long into the night?
-Buying that irresistible little something you spotted in a luxury boutique right by the beach?
+Buying that irresistible little something you spotted in a luxury boutique right by the sea?
 The adrenaline rush of water skiing or kite-surfing?
 Or a combination of all of the above?

 This, after all, is the island where every experience is unforgettable.
 Just say the word and the beaches will do the rest.